pingcap/docs/troubleshoot-high-disk-io.md

 - `Append log duration`: This metric indicates the response time of writes into RockDB that stores Raft logs.
 The `.99` response time should be within 50 ms.
 - `Apply log duration`: This metric indicates the response time of writes into RockDB that stores real data.
 The `.99` response should be within 100 ms.

-These two monitors also have `.. per server` monitor panels to provide assistance to view hotspot writes.
+These two metrics also have the **.. per server** monitoring panel to help you view the write hotspots.

 #### The third type of panel